The Matrix Reloaded: Box officeThe Matrix Reloaded earned an estimated $5 million during Wednesday night previews in the United States and Canada. It grossed $37.5 million on its Thursday opening day from 3,603 theaters, which was the second-highest opening day after Spider-Mans $39.4 million. The film earned $91.7 million during its opening weekend and $134.3 million in its first four days, including the previews. This made it not only the second-highest opening weekend of all time, but also the biggest opening weekend for any Warner Bros. film, beating Harry Potter and the Sorcerer's Stone. For six years, the film would hold the record for having the largest number of screenings for an R-rated film until the opening of Watchmen in March 2009. The Matrix Reloaded also surpassed Star Wars: Episode II – Attack of the Clones to have the highest Thursday opening. It would hold this record for two years until it was taken by Star Wars: Episode III – Revenge of the Sith in 2005. Additionally, the film had the highest opening weekend for an R-rated film, overturning the previous record held by Hannibal. With a total gross of $146.9 million, The Matrix Reloaded held the record for having the biggest six-day opening until 2004, when it was surpassed by Spider-Man 2.

-The film held the number one spot during its opening weekend, taking the position from X2.
-This would be handed to Bruce Almighty, which would be later dethroned by Finding Nemo.
+In its second weekend, it would be overtaken by Bruce Almighty, earning a 4-day Memorial Day weekend gross of $45.6 million.
+Then, The Matrix Reloaded collected $15.6 million for its third weekend, ranking fourth behind the latter film, Finding Nemo and The Italian Job.
 The opening weekend represented roughly 60% of that weekend's box-office tally, but some box-office prognosticators noted it fell short of lofty expectations set by some in the industry.
+Overall, the film would maintain the highest May opening weekend for Warner Bros. until it was beaten by Godzilla a decade later in 2014.
 The Matrix Reloaded and Finding Nemo both teamed up with Bruce Almighty, X2 and Pirates of the Caribbean: The Curse of the Black Pearl to become the first five films to make $200 million at the box office in a single summer season.
 This was also the fourth R-rated film to cross that mark, just after Beverly Hills Cop, Terminator 2: Judgment Day and Saving Private Ryan.
 It would remain as the year's top-grossing film until Finding Nemo overtook it in July.

 Internationally, The Matrix Reloaded opened in 13 territories, including Australia and France, and grossed $37.5 million in its first week.
 It expanded to most international territories (62) the following weekend, except Japan and India, and became the first movie to earn more than $100 million outside the U.S. in one weekend, taking its overseas total to $176 million and worldwide total to $385 million.
 Grossing over $113.2 million, the film scored the highest international opening weekend, breaking the previous record held by The Lord of the Rings: The Two Towers.
-In Japan, it had the biggest opening of any film in the country, earning $11.5 million and smashing the previous record held by Harry Potter and the Chamber of Secrets.
+In Japan, it had the biggest opening of any film in the country, earning $18 million and smashing the previous record held by Harry Potter and the Chamber of Secrets.
+It was also the country's highest-grossing R-rated film until The Last Samurai surpassed it in early 2004.
 There were other opening records in Russia and South Korea.
 The Japan and South Korea opening records were both given to Spider-Man 3 in 2007.
+In the United Kingdom, the film topped the box office for four weeks until it was overtaken by 2 Fast 2 Furious.

 The film ultimately grossed $281.6 million in the US, and $739.4 million worldwide, becoming the third-highest-grossing film of 2003, after Finding Nemo and The Lord of the Rings: The Return of the King.
 It would have the highest domestic gross for an R-rated film until it was taken by The Passion of the Christ the next year.
 For over a decade, The Matrix Reloaded held the record for being the highest-grossing R-rated film worldwide before Deadpool took it 13 years later.
 The film sold an estimated 46,695,900 tickets in North America.
 Following re-releases, the worldwide gross of the film is $741.8 million.